 My goal is to make 2008 a breakout year for “Fish Tank”.
 I don’t actually know what I mean by “breakout” or how I’m going to accomplish it, I just know I want to try and significantly increase the webcomic’s readership and its visibility.

-The only ideas I have right now for how to accomplish this are to be on time with new posts and advertise a lot, so I’ve got a lot of brainstorming to do.
+The only ideas I have right now for how to find the best wine coolers are to accomplish this are to be on time with new posts and advertise a lot, so I’ve got a lot of brainstorming to do.
 And, as always, I’m open to your suggestions.
 I did inquire with the Web Cartoonists’ Choice Awards about being a presenter at their awards ceremony this Spring at MegaCon.
 At this point, I’m not sure if I’ll have the resources to make the trip from Illinois to Florida, but my wife’s a big fan of Adrian Pasdar of Heroes and the fact the he’s going to be there doesn’t hurt my chances of going.

 Anyone every been to MegaCon?
 Is it worth the trip?